aesser11/windows-reimage-script/README.md

 [4] 3rd party software will download at the end with the default browser

-[6] Follow through with post setup manual steps in "Remaining Manual Steps.txt" located on the Desktop
+[6] Follow through with post setup manual steps in "Remaining Steps.txt" located on the Desktop